papachristoumarios/papachristoumarios.github.io/_posts/2020-07-21-Sampling-from-high-dimensional-truncated-log-concave-densities-with-volesti.markdown

 <center>
    $$\pi_S(x) = \frac {\pi(x) \mathbf 1 \{ x \in S \}} {\int_S \pi(s) ds}$$
 </center>
 The adjustment to the HMC equations is that in the truncated setting, is imposing reflections of the particle at the boundary $$\partial S$$ .
-From a computational viewpoint, in the case of the leapfrog integrator, one has to find the point at which the trajectory between $$x$$ and $$\tilde x$$ , that is $$tx + (1 - t)\tilde x$$ for $$t \in [0, 1]$$, intersects with some boundary normal, that corresponds to the smallest $$t_0 \in [0, 1]$$ such that the point $$t_0 x + (1 - t_0) \tilde x \in \partial S$$.
+From a computational viewpoint, in the case of the leapfrog integrator, one has to find the point at which the trajectory between $$x$$ and $$\tilde x$$ , that is $$tx + (1 - t)\tilde x$$ for $$t \in [0, 1]$$, intersects with some boundary, that corresponds to the smallest $$t_0 \in [0, 1]$$ such that the point $$t_0 x + (1 - t_0) \tilde x \in \partial S$$.
 The resulting boundary point is used as a pivot point for the reflection of the position and the velocity term.
 In its simplest case, one can use the Cyrus-Beck algorithm to calculate this intersection.
-When the trajectory between the initial point and the proposed point is more complicated, for example in the collocation method, one should reside in Newton-based methods (for instance the [MPSolve](https://github.com/robol/MPSolve) package for polynomial curves) or interior-point methods in case the problem is approached from a non-linear optimization perspective or a transform-based approach (such as the Chebyshev transform).
+When the trajectory between the initial point and the proposed point is more complicated, for example in the collocation method, one should reside in Newton-based methods (for instance the [MPSolve](https://github.com/robol/MPSolve) package for polynomial curves) or interior-point methods (using COIN-OR IPOPT) in case the problem is approached from a non-linear optimization perspective or a transform-based approach (such as the Chebyshev transform).

 ### Using the R API of GeomScale (for beginners)